cosmos/cosmos/whitepaper.md

 ### The Gnut Token

-While the GnuClear hub is a multi-asset system, there is a native coin for staking called _gnuts_.
+While the GnuClear hub is a multi-asset system, there is a native token for staking called _gnuts_.
 Unlike Ethereum's ether or Bitcoin's bitcoins, GnuClear's gnuts are meant for staking by validators.
 To discourage the use of gnuts as a store-of-wealth or means of exchange, gnuts that are not held in bond